Follow the steps below to plan and book your trip to BMSC

 Step 7: Planning resources: What details and I responsible for?

 Transportation: You are responsible for planning and financing your group’s transportation to and from BMSC.
 Access to Bamfield is available by road or water.
 Both boats and buses can be chartered.
-We may be able to provide advice. **BMSC now has a 24-passenger bus and can transport you to and from anywhere on the island.
+We may be able to provide advice.
 Please contact us for details.

 Field trip participants can expect generally cool west coast weather with some likelihood of rain.
 (Average annual rainfall in Bamfield is over 3m per year!)
 The following list covers the essentials for all field trips:

 - Good rain gear – jacket, pants, and rubber boots